grumpycoders/pcsx-redux/src/mips/tests/gte-latency-lzcs/RESULTS.md

 Unirom off a disc, which is what blows the 900s lease deadline.
 Steer off it with `--exclude-feature flaky`.

-⛔ **Do not spend a third lease on it for this measurement.** The result is flat across four NTSC revisions spanning first-gen to late silicon, and GTE latency is CPU-clock-domain - there is no mechanism by which a PAL unit would differ.
+A third lease is not worth spending here.
+The result is flat across four NTSC revisions spanning first-gen to late silicon, and GTE latency is CPU-clock-domain - there is no mechanism by which a PAL unit would differ.
 A PAL datapoint here is a nice-to-have, and this